raganwald-deprecated/homoiconic/2011/11/sans-titre.md

           .filter((x) -> x % 2 is 0)
             .reverse()

 It says that each line belongs to the previous line, because our rule with outlines is that *when something is indented, it belongs to its parent*.
-Let's imagine for a moment that Coffeescript treated method calls and property syntax using that rule.
+Let's imagine for a moment that CoffeeScript treated method calls and property syntax using that rule.

-## A hypothetical whitespace rule for Coffeescript
+## A hypothetical whitespace rule for CoffeeScript

-In our hypothetical version of Coffeescript, methods and properties will use our outline rule: If you have a property reference or method call, it either belongs to the thing to its left, as in `[1..3].concat([4..6])` or belongs to its parent, as in:
+In our hypothetical version of CoffeeScript, methods and properties will use our outline rule: If you have a property reference or method call, it either belongs to the thing to its left, as in `[1..3].concat([4..6])` or belongs to its parent, as in:

 	[1..3]
 	  .concat([4..6])